How to use the Displace filter and displacement maps in Photoshop CC 2017 2015 CS6 CS5 etc tutorial

 The Photoshop displacement maps can be used with the displace filter to create abstract artwork in seconds.
 Use the wrap around option and re-apply the displace filter a number of times to displace the image in numerous ways.
 As mentioned, you can also create a script to randomize this and multiple displacement maps / displace filter can be used to create abstract art as well as painted effects.
 They also make wonderful brush strokes in Adobe ® Photoshop ®.

-You can find other tutorials such as how to use custom shapes to create new displacement maps in Photoshop and how to create pattern tiles with custom shapes and how to use Photoshop gradients to create frames / borders
+You can find other tutorials such as how to use custom shapes to create new displacement maps in Photoshop and how to create /define Photoshop patterns and how to use Photoshop gradients to create frames / borders